johnkerl/miller/docs/src/manpage.md

        nsec2localtime(1234567890123456789, 6) = "2009-02-14 01:31:30.123456" with TZ="Asia/Istanbul"
        nsec2localtime(1234567890123456789, 6, "Asia/Istanbul") = "2009-02-14 01:31:30.123456"

+   1mnull_count0m
+        (class=stats #args=1) Returns the number of values in an array or map which are empty-string (AKA void) or JSON null.
+Returns error for non-array/non-map types.
+Values are stringified for comparison, so for example string "1" and integer 1 are not distinct.
+       Example:
+       null_count(["a", "", "c"]) is 1

    1mos0m
         (class=system #args=0) Returns the operating-system name as a string.

+   1mpercentile0m
+        (class=stats #args=2,3) Returns the given percentile of values in an array or map.
+Returns "" AKA void for empty array/map; returns error for non-array/non-map types.
+Please see the percentiles for information on optional flags, and on performance for large inputs.
+       Examples:
+       percentile([3,4,5,6,9,10], 90) is 10
+       percentile([3,4,5,6,9,10], 90, {"interpolate_linearly":true}) is 9.5
+       percentile(["abc", "def", "ghi", "ghi"], 90) is "ghi"

+   1mpercentiles0m
+        (class=stats #args=2,3) Returns the given percentiles of values in an array or map.
+Returns "" AKA void for empty array/map; returns error for non-array/non-map types.
+See examples for information on the three option flags.
+       Examples:

+       Defaults are to not interpolate linearly, to produce a map keyed by percentile name, and to sort the input before computing percentiles:

+         percentiles([3,4,5,6,9,10], [25,75]) is { "25": 4, "75": 9 }
+         percentiles(["abc", "def", "ghi", "ghi"], [25,75]) is { "25": "def", "75": "ghi" }

+       Use "output_array_not_map" (or shorthand "oa") to get the outputs as an array:

+         percentiles([3,4,5,6,9,10], [25,75], {"output_array_not_map":true}) is [4, 9]

+       Use "interpolate_linearly" (or shorthand "il") to do linear interpolation -- note this produces ,error on string inputs:

+         percentiles([3,4,5,6,9,10], [25,75], {"interpolate_linearly":true}) is { "25": 4.25, "75": 8.25 }

+       The percentiles function always sorts its inputs before computing percentiles.
+If you know your input is already sorted -- see also the sort_collection function -- then computation will be faster on large input if you pass in "array_is_sorted":

+         x = [6,5,9,10,4,3]
+         percentiles(x, [25,75], {"array_is_sorted":true}) gives { "25": 5, "75": 4 } which is incorrect
+         x = sort_collection(x)
+         percentiles(x, [25,75], {"array_is_sorted":true}) gives { "25": 4, "75": 9 } which is correct

+       You can also leverage this feature to compute percentiles on a sort of your choosing.
+For example:

+         Non-sorted input:
+           x = splitax("the quick brown fox jumped loquaciously over the lazy dogs", " ") x is: ["the", "quick", "brown", "fox", "jumped", "loquaciously", "over", "the", "lazy", "dogs"] Percentiles are taken over the original positions of the words in the array -- "dogs" is last and hence appears as p99:
+           percentiles(x, [50, 99], {"oa":true, "ais":true}) gives ["loquaciously", "dogs"]
+         With sorting done inside percentiles, "the" is alphabetically last and is therefore the p99: percentiles(x, [50, 99], {"oa":true}) gives ["loquaciously", "the"] With default sorting done outside percentiles, the same: x = sort(x) # or x = sort_collection(x) x is: ["brown", "dogs", "fox", "jumped", "lazy", "loquaciously", "over", "quick", "the", "the"] percentiles(x, [50, 99], {"oa":true, "ais":true}) gives ["loquaciously", "the"] percentiles(x, [50, 99], {"oa":true}) gives ["loquaciously", "the"] Now sorting by word length, "loquaciously" is longest and hence is the p99: x = sort(x, func(a,b) { return strlen(a) &lt;=&gt; strlen(b) } )
+           x is: ["fox", "the", "the", "dogs", "lazy", "over", "brown", "quick", "jumped", "loquaciously"] percentiles(x, [50, 99], {"oa":true, "ais":true})
+           ["over", "loquaciously"]

    1mpow0m
         (class=arithmetic #args=2) Exponentiation.
 Same as **, but as a function.